U.S. tightens embassy security in Lebanon and Turkey, warns Americans

 WASHINGTON The United States tightened security at diplomatic missions in Lebanon and Turkey on Friday because of potential threats, ordering some personnel out of Lebanon and offering to evacuate those in Adana in southeastern Turkey.

-The State Department warned U.S. citizens against travelling in Lebanon and southeastern Turkey and urged Americans in the rest of Turkey "to be alert to the potential for violence."
+The State Department warned U.S. citizens against traveling in Lebanon and southeastern Turkey and urged Americans in the rest of Turkey "to be alert to the potential for violence."

 Officials did not offer specifics about the possible threats, which were revealed less than a week before the 12th anniversary of the September 11 attacks amid an intensifying debate over President Barack Obama's plans to strike Syria.